kgott29/LUDO/README.md

 Must roll 6 to activate a token from home

-Landing on enemy → capture
+Landing on enemy let's you capture their token

-Landing on safe spot → no capture
+Landing on safe spot you cannot capture

-Rolling 6, capturing, or reaching home → extra turn
+Rolling 6, capturing, or reaching home gets an extra turn

-All 4 tokens home → player wins
+All 4 tokens home then the player wins

 **Technologies Used:**